Skip to content

 Safety Bars (base plates)

 You’ll see in the photo that the 34C safety bar is thinner, and the DE89 is much thicker.
 The thinner design made me consider that that’s what possibly makes the 34C feel more efficient to me while shaving.
-These differences in the base plates may make no difference at all, but I feel they might, and it was worth a mention.
+These differences in the base plates may make no difference at all, but I feel they might, and it’s worth mentioning.

 Merkur 34c and Edwin Jagger DE89 base plates safety bars next to each other

-You’ll also notice in the next photo that the DE89 has larger scalloped designed sections.
+You’ll also notice in the next photo that the DE89 has larger, scalloped sections.
 These help the debris flow through and maybe guide the hairs somewhat before the blade cuts.
-I’m not sure if this difference in the design would make much of a difference when shaving, but it was worth noting.
+I’m not sure if this difference in design would make much of a difference when shaving, but it’s worth noting.

 Merkur 34c and Edwin Jagger DE89 base plates displaying the scalloped design close up